ingrithsantamaria/weatherAPIPlaywright/README.md

 # Recommendation:
 Please note that to successfully run these tests, you must generate your APIKEY and configure it in the project.

+# Dependencies:
+To manage the environment variables, the dotenv library was installed.
+This can be installed with the following command: npm install @playwright/test dotenv